 For tuition fee and studentship information please email firstname.lastname@example.org

-- £100 to cover PPE (one white lab coat, one blue lab coat, wellington boots, gloves) and contribution to raw material costs
+- £100 to cover PPE (one white lab coat, one blue lab coat, wellington boots and gloves) and contribution to raw material costs

-- Student Membership to the Society for Leather Technologists and Chemists (six journals per year and free attendance to the Annual Conference) – Optional. £25
+- student Membership to the Society for Leather Technologists and Chemists (six journals per year and free attendance to the Annual Conference) This is optional and costs £26

 This course is available to international students.